 With four models to choose from, the Cubii under-desk ellipticals are designed to provide an efficient way to burn calories without getting up from the couch.

-However, as the machine has a limited range of motion and doesn’t provide enough intensity, you’re unlikely to notice any meaningful improvements in your overall fitness.
+However, as the machine has a limited range of motion and may not provide enough intensity, you’re unlikely to notice any meaningful improvements in your overall fitness.

-Therefore, if you’re looking to gain muscle, improve your aerobic conditioning, or burn a significant amount of calories, you’re better off purchasing a traditional elliptical machine.
+Therefore, if you’re looking to gain muscle, improve your aerobic conditioning, or burn a significant number of calories, you’re better off purchasing a traditional elliptical machine.

 Nevertheless, if the benefits of the Cubii are in line with your goals and you can afford to purchase the device, it’s worth giving the Cubii a try.